 Harwin do not report to the SEC, and as such are not required to submit a conflict minerals report to the US Government.
 However, because of the global interconnected supply chain, we are asked to report on our conflict mineral status.

 Harwin use the industry standard Conflict Minerals Reporting Template (CMRT), released by the Conflict Free Sourcing Initiative.
 Our Company CMRT is available from the Legislation page - second item listed.
+The Company CMRT is also linked to each product page, under Environmental Compliance:

 Currently, Harwin has not located any conflict minerals in our supply chain.
 We will continue to pursue the information from our suppliers and repeat these investigations on a regular basis.
 If you have any questions on this topic, do please contact [email protected] for assistance.